 The Alissa throw is an easy blanket throw to make and is the perfect project to pick if you want to have a weekend crochet marathon.
 This easy blanket pattern involves repeats along with some simple stitches to make for a quick and easy throw!
 After your weekend crochetathon you will have a comfy and pretty stylish looking throw to snuggle up in!

 Sweetheart Ripple Afghan Blanket

-This blanket is crocheted with soft and worsted-weight yarn looks amazing.
+This blanket is crocheted with soft and worsted-weight yarn and looks amazing.
 What’s more special about the blanket is that it uses the timeless Ripple Afghan Blanket on one side and modern patterns on the other side.
-This gives you an afghan with a 2 in 1 look (a ripple afghan on one side and hearts on the other side).
+This gives you an afghan with a 2-in-1 look (a ripple afghan on one side and hearts on the other side).
 This modern pattern uses a variety of crochet stitch motifs, shapes, and textures that add a touch of flair to the traditional ripple design.
 It’s great for gift-giving or home decorating.